MetOffice/lfric_core/documentation/source/user_guide/applications/application_structure.rst

 create multiple ``modeldb`` data structures to run two or more models side by side, or to run ensembles of the same model side by side.

-When a model uses ``modeldb`` certain information must be set up prior to calling the driver layer initialisation.
+When a model uses ``modeldb``, certain information must be set up prior to calling the driver layer initialisation.
 Examples include setting up the configuration from the namelist inputs, defining the model name and setting the MPI communicator.
 This behaviour is intended to